CRST Trucking School Review – Company Paid CDL Training

 • All state minimum requirements will be met, both in the classroom and in the truck.

-• On average, there will be no more than 4 students per truck but, this will vary by school.
+• On average, there will be no more than 4 students per truck, but this will vary by school.

 • While breakfast and lunch are provided Mon–Fri, you’ll need money for meals on weekends.